 There are 18 computers in the Library for student use.
 These are all linked to the school network, the Internet and a printer.
 In addition to these computers the Library has a dedicated Library search computer.
 The computers must be booked before use during break, lunch and after school and are for school work and research purposes only.

 Clubs and Competitions

 The Rebel Readers Book Club is run by the Librarians and is for key stage 3 students to explore books through discussions and activities.
-Rebel Reader groups have about 5 students in who are all reading the same book together.
-We meet every Friday in the Library to chat about what is going on in the book, what we think and how we feel about what we are reading.
+We meet every week in the Library to chat about what is going on in the book, what we think and how we feel about what we are reading.
 It is a great opportunity to make friends and read different types of books.